The stinging spurge nettle

 Bull Briar leaves, edible when young

 the meristem stage, that is, the growing part is almost always the most tender because the cells haven’t decided what it is they’re supposed to do, such as get tough and hold up the plant or create an odor or the like.
 The way to harvest smilax is to go back a foot or so from the end of the vine (more if it is a very large vine, less if small) and see if the vine snaps, breaks clean between your fingers.
 If not, move closer towards the growing end of the vine and try it again.
 Where the vine snaps and breaks is the part you can take and eat.
-Well-watered bull briers (Smilax bona-nox, SMEYE-laks BON-uh-knocks, that’s SM plus EYE) in a field or on a sunny tree can produce edible shoots a foot long and third of an inch through.
+Well-watered bull briers (Smilax bona-nox, SMEYE-laxs BON-ah-knocks, that’s SM plus EYE) in a field or on a sunny tree can produce edible shoots a foot long and third of an inch through.
 Smilax is from the Greek smilakos, meaning twining but there is more to that story.
 Bona-nox means “good night” and usually refers to plants that bloom at night.)
 The Spanish called them Zarza parilla, (brier small grape vine) which in English became sarsaparilla, and indeed sarsaparilla used to come from a Smilax.

-Large roots are fiberous
+Large roots are fibrous.
+Photo by Green Deane

 Young roots can be boiled or roasted

-Fruits are edible when old
+Fruits are edible when old.
+These are not old.

 Medically, the root powder has been used to treat gout.
 A Jamaican species contains at least four progesterone class phytosterols.
 Some herbalists recommend that species for premenstrual issues.
 In 2001, a U.S. patent application said Smilax steroids had the ability to treat senile dementia, cognitive dysfunction and Alzheimer’s.
 A U.S. patent awarded in 2003 described Smilax flavonoids as effective in treating autoimmune diseases and inflammatory reactions.
 Note: These are patents claims in anticipation of clinical trials some distant day proving said claims by further research.
 So don’t start digging up Smilax roots for self-medication.
 A 29 Feb 2008 study suggest Smilax root has antiviral action and a 2006 study suggest it is good for liver cancer.